Connecting AskCody to Exchange

 In the case of emergency and disaster recovery is needed, the recovery time is 12 hours maximum.
 Loss of data will be limited to the latest 15 minutes (Microsoft SLA).

-Replication between primary and secondary datacenters in a Region is happening at a maximum delay of 15 minutes.
+Replication between primary and secondary data centers in a Region is happening at a maximum delay of 15 minutes.

-For connection using basic authentication with service account the EWS ApplicationImpersonation is considered the best approach to application-level mailbox (including meeting room mailboxes) access for server/service type applications.
+For connection using basic authentication with service account, the EWS ApplicationImpersonation is considered the best approach to application-level mailbox (including meeting room mailboxes) access for server/service type applications.
 Impersonation and Delegated access is the only way to get programmatic rights to mailbox objects.
 To clarify the differences and why AskCody requires Application impersonation, please take a look at the following article.

 One example of how AskCody uses ApplicationImpersonation is in AskCody Meeting+ where the roles are used for loading meeting data and supporting notifications on changes to calendars.
 This enables Meeting+ to do changes to catering deliveries based on the status of the meeting (If the meeting is moved the catering delivery time is moved accordingly).

-When meeting data is loaded, a request is made to the organizer's calendar to get a full picture of the meeting and its instances; This is not possible with just requesting information on the meeting in the room calendar and an example why AskCody needs ApplicationImpersonation.
+When meeting data is loaded, a request is made to the organizer's calendar to get a full picture of the meeting and its instances; This is not possible with just requesting information on the meeting in the room calendar and an example of why AskCody needs ApplicationImpersonation.

 ApplicationImpersonation is required to avoid throttling of EWS

 ApplicationImpersonation is also required to avoid throttling of EWS requests and accessing meeting data as in the case of the example above.
-In normal use, the EWS requests are not done in large numbers, but during initialization of notifications needed to get the full picture of the meeting, it can result in a larger number of requests that can cause throttling issues.
+In normal use, the EWS requests are not done in large numbers, but during the initialization of notifications needed to get the full picture of the meeting, it can result in a larger number of requests that can cause throttling issues.